5 Strategies To Wipe Out Your Credit Card Balance

 Tip: You can carry around a notebook where you write down all your expenses during the day.
 This way, nothing slips through the cracks!
 It may take discipline to start doing this, but hopefully, it becomes a habit over time.

 So how do you control your spending?
 You might say it's easier said than done.
 I agree that it involves some will power, but I personally base my strategies for spending less on 5 principles:

-- I defer unnecessary expenses to a later time.
+- Defer unnecessary expenses to a later time.

-- I abstain from spending by just saying "NO" to my shopping impulses.
+- Abstain from spending by just saying "NO" to my shopping impulses.
 I actually use what is called my "3 day rule" to wait before I decide to buy something.

-- I substitute.
-That is, I purchase and use more affordable items instead of the more expensive alternatives.
+- Substitute.
+That is, purchase and use more affordable items instead of the more expensive alternatives.
 Make sure you use coupons and that you comparison shop as much as you can!

-- And finally, I delegate -- which means that whenever I get a chance, I find out ways to share the expenses I face.
+- Delegate.
+Which means that whenever you get a chance, find out ways to share the expenses.
 One example is car pooling: why not share commute costs with someone else to trim your gas budget?

 Tip: Another great way to force yourself to save and spend less?
 Automate your savings, for the easiest way to save.

 If you've got a lot of bills piling up and find yourself with a limited budget to pay off credit card debt, then prioritize your payments.
 This will help you make the biggest dent on your debt right off the bat.
 In our case, we focus on taking care of our necessities first, after which we put as much as we can afford towards our most expensive loans.
 Our strategy has always been to be as aggressive as possible towards paying down debt.
 If this is something you find difficult to manage, then try to focus on applying more than the minimum towards your credit card balance anytime you get the chance.
 Any windfall you receive (tax refund, inheritance, unexpected savings, cash gift, lottery win) should go towards debt repayment in most cases.